 - Form patties by hand that are approximtely 4" in diameter, and 1/2" thick.
 Lay on your baking pan and cut a small circle from the middle of each round.
 Alternatively, if using a doughnut pan, press the dough uniformly into each cup.
 Do not overfill; the doughnuts will rise in the oven.

 - Bake for around approximately 40 minutes, until firm.
 Remove from the oven, and allow to cool enough to handle.

 - Cut each bagel in half, and serve with your favorite toppings.

-This recipe is essentially a rework of the Meat Free Keto's Vegan Keto Bagel Thins, so go checkout that version!
+This recipe is essentially a rework of the Meat Free Keto's Vegan Keto Bagel Thins (https://meatfreeketo.com/vegan-keto-bagel-thins/), so go check out that version!
 The original is made with tahini, but since I often find it is too bitter for my taste, I experimented with almond butter.
 The baking powder in the original is problematic since it usually includes cornstarch, and I steer clear of corn and other grains.
 Hope you enjoy this version!